-The Healthy Families Pasco Hernando team strives to meet the needs of the families they serve on a day to day basis.
-They are flexible in their schedules as to make visits convenient for families.
+The Healthy Families Pasco-Hernando team strives to meet the needs of the families they serve on a day-to-day basis.
+They are flexible in their schedules to make visits convenient for families.

-Our Family Assessment Workers strive to educate the families about what our program is and how it can be a benefit to the family.
-They also connect with community resources such as hospitals, pregnancy centers, doctor’s offices, etc. in order to make sure no family in need is left not knowing about the Healthy Families program.
+Our Family Assessment Workers strive to educate the families about our program and how it can benefit the family.
+They also connect with community resources such as hospitals, pregnancy centers, doctor’s offices, etc., to make sure no family in need is left not knowing about the Healthy Families program.

 Healthy Families Pasco-Hernando is a nationally accredited home visiting program for expectant parents and parents of newborns experiencing stressful life situations.
 The program improves childhood outcomes and increases family self-sufficiency by empowering parents through education and community support.
-Parents voluntarily participate in Healthy Families so they can learn how to recognize and respond to their babies’ changing developmental needs, use positive discipline techniques, cope with the day-to-day stress of parenting in healthy ways, and set and achieve short- and long-term goals.
-Healthy Families is a free, voluntary program that provides families with useful information on parenting and child development.
+Parents voluntarily participate in Healthy Families to learn how to:

 Families may be eligible for services if they: